-- Students, faculty, and staff should also notify the Clinic if they test positive for COVID-19 or have been in close contact a) being directly exposed to infections secretions (e.g., being coughed on); or b) being within six feet without a mask for a cumulative duration of 15 minutes; if either occurred at any time in the last 14 days at the same time the infected individual was infectious.
-The decision tree (to be provided by DCHHS) should be followed. - Students who present to the Clinic with COVID-19 symptoms will be put in an isolation room on the sick side of the Clinic and cared for by the nurse.
-The nurse will contact parents to pick the student up and follow the decision tree (to be provided by DCHHS).
+- Close contact - If a student/employee has a new symptom (e.g., new loss of smell only) with no other diagnosis to explain the symptom, he or she must remain home and consult with a health care provider for guidance about assessment of symptom or testing, even if it is the only symptom he or she is experiencing. - Students, faculty, and staff should also notify the Health Clinic if they test positive for COVID-19 or have been in close contact with a case or presumptive case, especially a household member. - Students who present to the Clinic with COVID-19 symptoms will be put into an isolation room on the sick side of the Clinic and cared for by the nurse.
+The nurse/Pandemic Coordinator will contact parents to pick the student up and give instruction for medical supervision.
 Students need to be picked up within 30 to 45 minutes of the call from the Clinic.
-All parents should secure a back-up person who can be ready to pick up their child if a parent is unable to do so. - Faculty and staff who become ill with COVID-19 symptoms will notify the Clinic and their supervisor by phone/email and go home or to a healthcare provider depending on the severity their symptoms.
-They should then follow the decision tree (to be provided by DCHHS).
-If a faculty or staff member is severely ill and unable to get home unassisted, he/she will report to the sick entrance of the Clinic and wait for transportation in an isolation room. - If an ambulance must be called for a student or faculty/staff member, the nurse will alert the EMS that the person may have COVID-19. - Clean and Disinfect Areas used by a sick person will be closed off and will not be used until after appropriate cleaning and disinfecting has occurred.
+All parents should secure a back-up person who can be ready to pick up their child if a parent is unable to do so. - Faculty and staff who become ill with COVID-19 symptoms will notify the Clinic and their supervisor by phone/email and go home or to a healthcare provider depending on the severity of their rsymptoms.
+If a faculty or staff member is severely ill and unable to get home unassisted, he/she will report to the sick entrance of the Clinic and wait for transportation in an isolation room. - Insert Quarantine and Isolation somewhere in here.
+We need to make all this flow, it seems a bit disorganized?